F5Networks/f5-azure-arm-templates/supported/solutions/autoscale/ltm/existing_stack/README.md

 This solution uses an ARM template to launch the deployment of F5 BIG-IP Local Traffic Manager (LTM) Virtual Edition (VE) instances in a Microsoft Azure VM Scale Set that is configured for auto scaling.
 Traffic flows from the Azure load balancer to the BIG-IP VE (cluster) and then to the application servers.
 The BIG-IP VE(s) are configured in single-NIC mode.
 Auto scaling means that as certain thresholds are reached, the number of BIG-IP VE instances automatically increases or decreases accordingly.
 Be sure to see [Scaling Thresholds](#scaling-thresholds) for information on scaling options.

 The BIG-IP VE has the [Local Traffic Manager (LTM)](https://f5.com/products/big-ip/local-traffic-manager-ltm) module enabled to provide advanced traffic management functionality.
 This means you can also configure the BIG-IP VE to enable F5's L4/L7 security features, access control, and intelligent traffic management.

+You have the option of using a [BIG-IQ device](https://f5.com/products/big-iq-centralized-management) to license BIG-IP VEs using BYOL licenses in this auto scale deployment.

 **Networking Stack Type:** This template deploys into an existing networking stack; so the networking infrastructure MUST be available prior to deploying.
 See the [Template Parameters Section](#template-parameters) for required networking objects.